martonpaulo/pomodoro-timer/README.md

 - [x] Change route to localhost:3000 🚦
 - [x] Add favicon to the project 🌟
+- [ ] For the mobile version, change table to card list 📱
 - [ ] Write project description in GitHub 📝
 - [ ] Write the name of technologies used in the project 📚
 - [ ] Write a description for the project 📝